Pensions in Germany Explained:

 Dr. Chris Mulder was head of the public investment advisory at the World Bank and knows how to separate the chaff from the wheat.
 Our advice is based on unbiased data, unlike virtually every other investment advisory.

 Pensionfriend works with a life insurance company to offer specific retirement products.
 This company is Liechtenstein Life Assurance AG.
-It is based in Liechtenstein and is licensed to operate among others in Germany and Switzerland.
-It is regulated for the German market by the so-called Bafin.
+It is based in Liechtenstein and licensed to operate, among other places, in Germany and Switzerland.
+It is regulated for the German market by the so-called BaFin.

-The assets that you hold through Liechtenstein Life are so-called Sondervermögen, or special assets, and not part of the insolvency mass of Liechtenstein Life or Hypofriend.
-Thus your assets are yours even in the unlikely event of an insolvency.
+Your assets through Liechtenstein Life are so-called Sondervermögen or special assets, and they are not part of the insolvency mass of Liechtenstein Life or Hypofriend.
+Thus, your assets are yours even in the unlikely event of an insolvency.

-This is a great advantage for you because this means in case of insolvency your assets must be managed as special assets according to Liechtenstein's bankruptcy code and are therefore transferred to you, nobody else can touch them. (see article 59 (1) of the Liechtenstein Insurance Supervision Act).
+This is a great advantage for you because this means your assets must be managed as special assets (Sondervermögen) according to Liechtenstein's bankruptcy code and are, in case of insolvency, transferred to you within 4 weeks after the necessary documents have been submitted.

 Learn more about how your investments are protected as special assets.